-The offshore fishing in the island nation is one of the best in the world.
-They have good runs of blue, black and striped marlin, huge yellow-fin and dogtooth tuna, and giant trevally.
+Offshore fishing in the island nation is one of the best in the world.
+They have good runs of blue, black, and striped marlin, huge yellow-fin and dogtooth tuna, and giant trevally.
 A day charter can be easily booked on Mahe and the surrounding islands.
 It is an experience that shouldn’t be missed.
 There is nothing quite like cruising around the open ocean in complete tranquility.
 Then having the sudden adrenalin rush of catching a huge fish.

 Things to do in Seychelles Outer Islands